Latest update: 23 June 2022

 Or the following sentence in English:

-"MR / MRS [your name and last name] CAN TRAVEL BY PLANE AS HE / SHE DOESN’T TRANSMIT COVID-19 IN SPITE OF HIS / HER POSITIVE PCR"
+"MR / MRS [your name and last name] CAN TRAVEL BY PLANE AS HE / SHE DOESN’T TRANSMIT COVID-19 DESPITE HIS / HER POSITIVE PCR"

 You can double check the information above, in English, on the Spanish Health Ministry FAQ, that you’ll find on the Spanish Health Ministry official website clicking on FREQUENTY ASKED QUESTIONS, FAQs (PDF).